vanducng/datafold-docs/docs/guides/ci_guides/dbt_core/github_actions.md

 ### Pull Request Job
 This job runs in one scenario, again defined in the `on:` section:
+* When?
-1. When commits are pushed a branch *other than* main
+  * New commits are pushed a branch *other than* main
 * Why?
-        * To run and test pull request changes before deploying to production
+  * To understand, test, and QA changes before deploying to the data warehouse
-        * Changes are deployed to a test environment during review

 ```yml
 name: dbt staging